RDC community work 1

 The Irula community has lived in harmony with the Melagiri forests for generations.
 Their deep knowledge of the ecosystem allows them to harvest Non-Timber Forest Products (NTFPs) sustainably, ensuring the preservation of biodiversity while securing their economic future.

-Our Key Products
+Key NTFP Products

 Wild Honey

 Sourced from rock cliffs and deep forests, packed with natural nutrients.
+Trained in value-added honey products for increased market value.

 Tamarind